z3l4w5/tintin-space/content/docs/part1/chapter1/5/_index.md

 ## 1.5.1 When there is dynamic data with no historical significance

-If we are building a dashboard-type application with ever-changing data, then precom- pilation as a concept does not provide great value.
+If we are building a dashboard-type application with ever-changing data, then precompilation as a concept does not provide great value.
 Sensor-based data  can  change within milliseconds.
 In many cases, no one reads this data.
 Jamstack  does not work  well with this type of application.
 A major exception is reporting, where some data needs to live for a long time, is read frequently, and is rarely, if ever, changed.
 This  type of report is a perfect case to be pre-generated and saved.
 There is no point in   doing this on the fly.
 The Jamstack fits the reporting use case perfectly.

 ## 1.5.2 Building based on user-generated content with transient data